Comparison

 | Built-in payments & accounting | Stripe, Square, and QuickBooks Online connections shipped in product.
 Invoice payment links, terminal devices, and QBO sync are not separate add-ons. | Strong QuickBooks integration.
 Payments and merchant processing follow Fullbay's ecosystem partners and packaging. | Tie |

 | Reviews & third-party signal | Newer to public review platforms.
-Active building of Capterra / G2 / Trustpilot presence is in progress. | Hundreds of public Capterra and G2 reviews built up over a decade.
-If you weight social proof from review platforms, Fullbay is materially ahead today. | Fullbay |
+Active building of Capterra / G2 / Trustpilot presence is in progress. | Larger public review footprint on Capterra and G2 from a longer time in market. | Tie |

 | Implementation & switching | Self-serve signup; small shops can be live in under a day.
 Larger imports go through a guided onboarding. | Sales-led onboarding with implementation specialists; well-suited to larger or more complex switches but slower for small shops. | WrenchPilot |